Bay Area video tribute for Nets' Durant, but no fans

 Bay Area video tribute for Nets' Kevin Durant, but no fans

-On opening night back in December, the Nets blew out the Warriors by 26 points at Barclays Center was Kevin Durant’s first game against his former team, but Saturday night at Chase Center marked Durant’s return to the Bay Area.
+On opening night back in December, the Nets blew out Golden State by 26 points at Barclays Center in Kevin Durant’s first game against his former team, but Saturday night at Chase Center marked Durant’s return to the Bay Area.
 However, the occasion was tempered by the absence of fans.

 "It’s exciting," Golden State coach Steve Kerr said.
 "You get certain nights where you’re playing maybe a great team or a player you used to coach.
 In this case, it’s both and this is a Saturday night national TV game.
 So it will have a special feel to it, but the regret is that our fans won’t be here to welcome KD back and to celebrate what he meant for us and our franchise.
 I hope that next year we’ll have people in the stands and we’ll be able to give him a proper reception."